Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: Methodology

 \paragraph{st-VGG.} A stripped version of VGG which we used in many of the experiments.
 It is a convolutional neural network, containing 8 convolutional layers with 32, 32, 64, 64, 128, 128, 256, 256 filters respectively.
 The first 6 layers have filters of size $3\times3$, and the last 2 layers have filters of size $2\times2$.
 Every other layer is followed by a $2\times2$ max-pooling layer and a $0.25$ dropout layer.
 After the convolutional layers, the units are flattened, and there is a fully connected layer with 512 units followed by a $0.5$ dropout.
 The batch size we used was $100$.
 The output layer is a fully-connected layer with output units matching the number of classes in the dataset, followed by a softmax layer.
 We trained the network using the SGD optimizer, with cross-entropy loss.
 When training st-VGG, we used a learning rate of $0.05$.

 \paragraph{Linear st-VGG.} A linear version of the st-VGG network.
-In linear st-VGG, we change the activation function to the identity function, and replace max-pooling by average pooling with a similar stride.
-Similarly to the non-linear case, a cross-entropy loss is being used.
+In linear st-VGG, we change the activation function to the identity function, and replace max-pooling with average pooling with a similar stride.
+Similar to the non-linear case, a cross-entropy loss is being used.
 The network does not contain a softmax layer.

 \paragraph{Linear fully connected network.} An $L$-layered fully connected network.
 Each layer contains $1024$ weights, initialized with Glorot uniform initialization. $0.5$ dropout is used before the output layer.
 Networks are trained with an SGD optimizer, without momentum or $L_2$ regularization.
 Unless stated otherwise, a cross-entropy loss is being used.
 The network does not contain a softmax layer.